gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Class Diagrams.md

 However, I kept classes in cases where:
 - They were the class types of data returned in the sequence diagrams but where the classifier was not necessary to call for methods (eg: only public attributes of the class were used)
 - They are interfaces or extended by classes present in the sequence diagram (where the method called in the sequence diagram belongs to the abstract super).
 Eg. ``ApplicationCore`` in **UpdateBuilding**
-- They are a utility class (and not justifiably boundary, control, or entity) for which the functionality was abstracted.
-Eg:``Drawf`` utility class has method ``dashCircle()`` abstracted into Leaks in sequence diagram "Update leak display".

 Color-coding:
 - Blue: Unmodified but relevant class;